akauppi/GroundLevel-firebase-es/README.md

 ```
 const __ = {
   apiKey: '...',
+  appId: '...',
   projectId: '...',
-  locationId: 'europe-west3',
   authDomain: '...'
 }
 export { __ }
 ```

->Note: If your `locationId` is something else than "europe-west3", you may need to change values within the repo.
-Let us know in Issues, to make this a globally friendly project. 🌏
+>Note: If your `locationId` is something else than "europe-west3", change occurrences of `"europe-west3"` within the repo.
+Remind us about this in Issues, to make this a globally friendly project. 🌏

 #### Launch! 🚀